Parameterized discrete uniformization theorems and curvature flows for polyhedral surfaces, I: -curvature and -flows on discrete Riemann surfaces

 there is a subsequence $\xi_{n_k}$ of $\xi_n\in (n, n+1)$ such that $\mathbf{F}_\alpha(u(\xi_{n_k}))\rightarrow \mathbf{F}_{\alpha, av}$, which implies that $u(\xi_{n_k})\rightarrow u^*\in P$.
 So we have $\lim_{t\rightarrow +\infty} W_\alpha(u(t))=W_\alpha(u^*)$.
 By the strictly convexity of $W_\alpha$ on $P$, we have $\lim_{t\rightarrow +\infty} u(t)=u^*$.

-\begin{remark} In the case of $\alpha=0$, the combinatorial Calabi flow with surgery is studied in \cite{ZX}, where the long-time existence and convergence of the combinatorial Calabi flow with surgery is proved. \end{remark}
+\begin{remark} In the case of $\alpha=0$, the combinatorial Calabi flow with surgery was studied in \cite{ZX}, where the long time existence and convergence of the combinatorial Calabi flow with surgery were proved.
+Theorem \ref{convergence of alpha Calabi flow with surgery} generalizes the results obtained in \cite{ZX}. \end{remark}

-\textbf{Acknowledgements}\\[8pt] The research of the author is supported by Hubei Provincial Natural Science Foundation of China under grant no. 2017CFB681, Fundamental Research Funds for the Central Universities under grant no. 2042018kf0246 and National Natural Science Foundation of China under grant no. 61772379 and no. 11301402.
+\textbf{Acknowledgements}\\[8pt] The authors would like to thank the referees for many valuable suggestions, which improve the paper substantially.
+The research of the author is supported by Hubei Provincial Natural Science Foundation of China under grant no. 2017CFB681, Fundamental Research Funds for the Central Universities under grant no. 2042018kf0246 and National Natural Science Foundation of China under grant no. 61772379 and no. 11301402.